CygnusEd

 CygnusEd is a text editor for the AmigaOS and MorphOS.
 It was first developed in 1986-1987 by Bruce Dawson, Colin Fox and Steve LaRocque who were working for CygnusSoft Software.
 It was the first Amiga text editor with an undo/redo feature and one of the first Amiga programs that had an AREXX scripting port by which it was possible to integrate the editor with AREXX enabled C compilers and build a semi-integrated development environment.
 Many Amiga programmers grew up with CygnusEd and a considerable part of the Amiga software library was created with CygnusEd.
-It is still one of very few text editors that support jerkyless soft scrolling.

 It remained popular even after Commodore's bankruptcy in 1994.
 In 1997 version 4 was developed by Olaf Barthel and was ported to MorphOS by Ralph Schmidt in 2000 and made available for users having the original CygnusED 4 CDROM.
 In 2007 version 5 was finished by Olaf Barthel again, which runs natively on AmigaOS 2 and AmigaOS 4.